brucemuller/HierarchicalLosses/README.md

 * The above figures (right) also displays mean IOU during training.
 Performance gain is most significant around epoch 50 and can be observed in the qualitative results from the below figure.

-* Similar improvements are shown for the much more challenging Vistas road scene dataset where the number of classes is 64 more than Helen (see paper).
+* Similar improvements are shown for the much more challenging Vistas road scene dataset where the number of classes is over 60 (see Vistas paper and the text file mapillary_tree.txt for the hierarchy we used).

 * We also contribute a numerically stable formulation for computing log and softmax of a network output separately, a necessity for summing probabilities according to a hierarchical structure.